Adaptive False Discovery Rate Control for Heterogeneous Data: Simulation

-The main important point is that the WA procedure dominates all other procedures as long as the employed weights are at least positively correlated with the optimal weights, and it performs nearly as well as other procedures otherwise.
-In particular, its FDP is less than or equal to $0.05$ in all simulations and its average CDP is as large or larger than the CDP of all other procedures in the first three simulations.
-The WA procedure does have a smaller average CDP than the UA procedure in the worst case scenario (Simulation 4), as we might expect.
+Detailed results and discussions of simulations are in the supplemental materials.
+The main point is that the WA procedure dominates all other procedures as long as the employed weights are at least positively correlated with the optimal weights, and it performs nearly as well as other procedures otherwise.
+In particular, its FDP was less than or equal to $0.05$ in all simulations, as Theorem \ref{optimal conditions} stipulates.
+Further, its average CDP was as large as or larger than the CDP of all other procedures in the first three simulations.
+The WA procedure did have a slightly smaller average CDP than the UA procedure in the worst case scenario (Simulation 4), as one might expect.

-Now let us focus on Simulation 1 in more detail.
-First, observe that the FDP is increasing in $a$ for both adaptive procedures.
-For example the FDP of each procedure is $0.021$ when $a=1$ but is $0.039$ when $a = 5$.
-This is to be expected as both adaptive procedures are $\alpha$-exhaustive (see Corollaries \ref{STS opt} and \ref{asymp opt p}) and hence we should expect the FDP to be near 0.05 in high power settings, i.e. for large $a$.
-Additionally, the largest gain in power (in terms of the average CDP) of the weighted adaptive procedure over the unweighted adaptive procedure occurs when effect sizes are most heterogeneous.
-In particular, when $a = 5$ the average CDP of the WA procedure is $0.793$ while the average CDP of the UA procedure is $0.761$.
-When data are homogeneous (a = 1), the CDPs of the procedures are identical.

-In Simulation 2, data generating mechanisms are even more heterogeneous as now the $p_m$s also vary.
-General conclusions regarding the CDP are the same, with the advantages of the weighted procedures over their unweighted counterparts being more pronounced.
-For example, the average CDP of the WAMDF for $\gamma_m\stackrel{i.i.d.}\sim Un(1,5)$ increased from 0.793 to 0.814 when allowing $p_m$s to vary, while for the UA procedure the CDP is still 0.761.
-We also observe that for $a = 5$ the average FDP of the WA procedure is only $0.026$ while the average FDP of the UA procedure is closer to 0.05; it is 0.039.
-This is to be expected because, even though the WAMDF will dominate the UA procedure in terms of the average CDP, the UA procedure is $\alpha$-exhaustive while the WAMDF need not be in this setting.